bentley-historical-library/bhl_git_training/README.md

 ## STEP 3.
 COLLABORATING
 ### Creating Pull Requests
 ```
-Click the Contribute button in the top right of GitHub and then the open pull request button
+Click the Contribute button in the top right of GitHub and then the Open pull request button
+Add a Title and optionally a Description
 ```
 - Pull requests let you tell others about changes you have pushed to a repo on GitHub.
 Once the request is reviewed and approved, your changes are merged into the repo. [>> More](https://help.github.com/en/articles/about-pull-requests)
 - _Tip: After creating a pull request and having it accepted, your fork will be technically behind the upstream repo.
 You'll need to start over again with syncing._